elmahio/documentation/docs/logging-to-elmah-io-from-console-application.md

 }
 ```

 The code will catch all exceptions both from the `catch` block and exceptions reported through the `UnhandledException` event.
+You'd normally create a shared instance of the elmah.io logger, but in this example, the program will exit just after logging the exception why it doesn't matter.
+The `UnhandledException` event is implemented as a last resort to log any errors not triggering the `catch` block.
+This can be exceptions in background threads, async code, and similar.